lsouthard/Common-data-preparations/README.md

 ## 1. Releveling + Changing Class

-This may seem really simple, but the fct_relevel function is something I've adopted as a standard before I go to model data.
-I try to use it inconjuction with other data prep to take down runtime.
+This may seem really simple, but the ```fct_relevel``` function is something I've adopted as a standard before I go to model data.
+I try to use it in conjunction with other data prep to take down runtime.
 I have a few examples below.
 I like to do this before modeling so I know exactly which level of my variable will become my reference group later on.

 Here is one simple example:
 ```